-In August 2011, I moved from Minnesota (where I’d lived for 12 years) to Maine, to begin a new awesome job as the Information Technology Librarian at the University of Maine at Farmington, which is letting me merge my technology interests and my library interests in really cool ways.
+In August 2011, I moved from Minnesota (where I’d lived for 12 years) to Maine.
+I spent nearly four years as the Information Technology Librarian at the University of Maine at Farmington, before returning to Massachusetts, where I grew up.

 You can download the PDF version of my resume, and you can find more information about my professional development, my educational background, my technology background, and presentations I have given on their own pages.
 You can also read about the technical details behind this blog.

 I’m a lifelong geek – though I’m far more interested in how people use technology than how the mechanical (or program) details work.
 I’ve used a computer since my parents got an Apple IIc in late 1984, and I’ve been on the web since after slightly webpages could have some other background color than light gray.
 (To be precise, the fall of 1994, when I got to college.)

 It took me a while to decide to be a librarian, though.
 In large part, that’s because I was trying to decide if I wanted to do something different from my family.
 (My father was a theatre professor, author, and performer, my mother worked at our local library and considered getting her MLIS, my sister is a library science professor at the University of Wisconsin (and she has a blog, Elfshot), and my brother is a theatre critic and freelance writer, who also has a blog, New Haven Theater Jerk)

 What I read: